Tips on How to Shim a Starter on a Chevy

 Steps on How to Shim a Starter

-With the use of the jack lift up the front side of the vehicle and keep it secure using the jack stands.
-Make sure that the vehicle is secured well on the jack stands before you go underneath it.
+With the use of the jack, lift up the front side of the vehicle and keep it secure using the jack stands.
+Make sure that the vehicle is secured well before you go underneath it.

 With the use of an open-end wrench, disconnect the positive terminal of the battery.
-Then go underneath the vehicle and find the starter, which is near the flywheel between the engine and the transmission.
-Remove the paper clip and get the clip between the flywheel and the gear on the starter motor.
+Then go underneath the vehicle and find the starter, which is near the flywheel, between the engine and the transmission.
+Remove the clip and get the clip between the flywheel and the gear on the starter motor.
 You need around 1/16-inch of clearance, and the paper clip is the best way to determine the size.
-If in case it cannot fit in, you can add one shim.
+If it cannot fit in, you can add one shim.

 Use an open-end wrench to connect the positive terminal.
 Use the jack to lower the vehicle.
-Turn on the motor and check for any grinding, and it is important that it start smoothly.
+Turn on the motor and check for any grinding.
+It is important that it start smoothly.
 In case it does not turn on, remove one shim and then turn it on again.
-If it turns on smoothly but with a grinding sound, place another shim to your process.
+If it turns on smoothly but with a grinding sound, add another shim.

-If you own a Chevrolet you know that it is equipped with a starter that is responsible for the engine to crank.
-The starter engages to the flywheel when you turn on the key in the ignition in the crank position.
-The flywheel connected to the crankshaft and causes the pistons to move up and down and the movement continues until the compression process starts.
+If you own a Chevy, the starter engages the flywheel when you turn the key in the ignition in the crank position.
+The flywheel connected to the crankshaft causes the pistons to move up and down and the movement continues until the compression process starts.
 As soon as compression takes place and the spark ignites, the engine will function on its own.
-In case the starter and the flywheel are not connected properly, it cannot turn on the flywheel and engage the engine.
+If the starter and the flywheel are not connected properly, it cannot turn on the flywheel and engage the engine.